How to Create Customer & User Journey Maps (+Examples & Template)

-This is a key question that every product team should ask themselves when building and optimizing a new application.
-While obvious, it is often overlooked.
+This is a crucial question that every product team should ask themselves when building and optimizing a new application.
+While obvious, it’s often overlooked.

 Taking time to put yourself in your users’ shoes, and documenting the journey new users take, is an exercise all product teams should invest resources in.
 This process is called user journey mapping.